switcherapi/switcher-client-java/README.md

 ```

 3. **Strategy validation - Fluent style**
-Create chained calls using 'getSwitcher' then 'prepareEntry' then 'isItOn' functions.
+Create chained calls to validate the switcher with a more readable and maintainable code.

 ```java
 import static **.MyAppFeatures.*;